How To Boost Immune System When Pregnant

 As always, please consult your doctor about any medical questions you may have and if you are unwell please seek medical advice immediately.

-If you're like most people, you've been paying attention to what's happening with coronavirus.
 It’s important you do everything you can to improve your immune system in times like these.

 That raises the question: can you do anything to boost your pregnancy immune system?